 The hard way, we know, is to rely on our own individual initiative and selfreliance for the solution of our problems.
 The easy way is to pass these problems on to government.
 The easy way is for the local units to pass them on to the state government and for the state government, in turn, to pass them on to the federal government.
+This trend in the last eighteen months has added almost 100,000 more federal employees, and if Congress enacts several of the major legislative proposals recommended by the President, federal bureaucracy will increase tremendously.

-This French in the last septem months has affeld almost 100,000 months the formula and self-appointed leaders seem to find it politically expedient to suggest that the solution to any problem should rest on government.
-And no politician has found it difficult, or has lost any votes, by suggesting that the solution for any state or local problem was the responsibility of the national government.
+Too many of our politicians and self-appointed leaders seem to find it politically expedient to suggest that the solution to any problem should rest on government.
+And no politician has found it difficult, or seemingly has lost any votes, by suggesting that the solution for any state or local problem was the responsibility of the national government.
 How simple and easy it is to shift responsibility to government.
 It is also much less risky, from the politicians point of view, to remove a problem from the careful scrutiny of the folks back home and dump it in the legislative pit of the national congress where its costs, complexities, and waste are hidden in a multitude of other federal activities.